 This course presents the scope and practice of healthcare administration.
 Students learn various models of healthcare delivery systems and social, political, individual, and organizational forces that affect healthcare delivery.
-Assigned readings will include the marketing, operations, financial and human resources management as well as effective strategies communication involved healthcare administration.
-The scope of the regulatory environment in healthcare administration includes The Joint Commission (formerly the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the American Disabilities Act of 1990 (ADA), Occupational Safety and Health Administration (OSHA), and Federal and State Regulations.
+Assigned readings will include the marketing, operations, financial and human resources management as well as effective

-HCA 305 - Legal Aspects of Healthcare Administration
+HCA 305 - Legal Aspects of Healthcare Administration 3 semester credit hours

 This class is designed to present an overview of health law issues, and provides the student with a basic knowledge of health law.
 Government regulation, including but not limited to, legal constraints; liability; negligence; patient rights; confidentiality; and, corporate/administrative responsibility are presented.
 Emphasis is placed on applications of health law to current issues in healthcare administration.
 This course will assist students in understanding their own legal rights and duties as both healthcare professionals and consumers of healthcare, in recognizing legal issues as they arise.
+Prerequisite: None